ReproNim/reprostim/tools/audio-codes-notes.md

    pip install -r audio-codes-requirements.txt
 ```

-Note: first time PsychoPy is run, it may takes a long time to setup audio
+NOTE: first time PsychoPy is run, it may takes a long time to setup audio
        download additional dependencies.

 ### On Linux (Ubuntu 22.04):